Giuseppe Allamano: Legacy

-His idea for an annual day for missionaries came in 1927 when Pope Pius XI instituted World Mission Day.
+Allamano's idea for an annual day for missionaries came in 1927 when Pope Pius XI instituted World Mission Day.

-Beatification
+Beatification process

 The diocesan process commenced in 1944 in Turin and concluded its work in 1951.
-His cause was formally opened in Rome on 19 January 1952, granting him the title of Servant of God.
+Allamano's cause was formally opened in Rome on 19 January 1952, granting him the title of a Servant of God.
 It received the formal decree of ratification several decades later on 5 October 1984.
 In 1987 the Positio was submitted to the Roman Congregation for the Causes of Saints for further evaluation.

-Pope John Paul II proclaimed on 13 May 1989 that Allamano be made Venerable after he recognized that the late priest had lived a life of heroic virtue.

-The miracle attributed to him for beatification was ratified on 17 October 1986 following the conclusion of a diocesan tribunal.
-John Paul II approved the miracle on 10 July 1990 and beatified him on 7 October 1990.
+On 13 May 1989, Pope John Paul IIdeclared Allamano venerable after he recognized that the late priest had lived a life of heroic virtue.
+A miracle attributed to Allamano's intercession was approved by Pope John Paul II on 10 July 1990.
+John Paul beatified Allamano on 7 October 1990.

 On 7 February 1996, in the Amazon rainforest, Sorino Yanomami, a Cape Verde indigenous man, who was attacked by a jaguar suffered brain injury.
 After a Boa Vista neurosurgery coupled with his congregation's novena for the intercession of Blessed Allamano, Yanomami survived.
 On 23 May 2024 Pope Francis, after meeting with Prefect Marcello Semeraro of Dicastery for the Causes of Saints, recognized this as the second miracle and issued a Decree convening a Consistory of Cardinals to deliberate Allamano's canonization.

-Allamano was canonised by Pope Francis on 20 October 2024, among the 14 blesseds.
+Allamano was canonised by Pope Francis on 20 October 2024.